 Soak the dried mushrooms in 1 cup of boiling water for about 20 minutes.
 Drain and reserve the liquid.
 Roughly chop the soaked mushrooms.

-In a heavy based pot, heat the olive oil and gently sauté the onions for about 5 minutes to soften.
+In a heavy-based pot, heat the olive oil and gently sauté the onions for about 5 minutes to soften.
 Add the garlic and briefly cook.
 Add the barley stirring to coat all the grains and cook for about a minute.
-Add the porcini mushrooms and thyme, and cook until most of the wine has evaporated.
+Add the wine, porcini mushrooms and thyme, and cook until most of the wine has evaporated.

 Add the hot stock to the barley mix one ladle at a time stirring frequently.